ajp76054/todo-app-interview/README.md

 ### Service:

+A TodoService does already exist under the services folder for you to use however you may feel free to create your own.

 - Use the  TodoService to GET list of TODOs
 - Use the  TodoService to GET a single TODO (Optional but feel free to show us your wow factor)
 - Use the  TodoService to POST a new TODO.